RD-0109: Development

 After the success of Sputnik 1, Korolev sent series of letters to the Central Committee of the Communist Party of the Soviet Union proposing a bold plan to send robotic spacecraft to Mars and Venus.
 As part of such plan, a fourth stage was needed to enhance the three stage R-7 rocket and enable it to send useful payloads to those high energy destinations.
 This fourth stage was called Block-E, and its development started during 1958.

 Korolev's OKB-1 design bureau initially competed two projects for the Block-E propulsion: 8K72, using the S.A.
 Kosberg's OKB-154 RD-0105, and the 8K73, using Glushko's OKB-456 RD-109 engine.
 Due to the complication of developing that latter, Kosberg got the contract.

 Since the February 20, 1958 order of development, it took nine months to develop the engine.
 It was done by using RD-0102 assemblies and combustion chamber.
 Fifty eight static tests were conducted with 27 engines.

-Between 1959 and 1960 the engine was modified to improve reliability for manned flight.
+Between 1959 and 1960 the engine was modified to improve reliability for crewed flight.
 Thrust was also increased 2%, thanks to improved injection elements.
 It also introduced an innovation attributed to S.A.
 Kosbergs in its construction, that has been a staple of Soviet (and later Russian) engines.
 It used a corrugated metal construction for the cooling jackets, with the lower section of the nozzle lacking an external liner, to save weight.
 This led to a 9.3% weight reduction even with the increased thrust.
 This new version was christened as the RD-0109 and entered service on the December 22, 1960, launch of a (Vostok) spacecraft aboard a Vostok-K 8K72K.

 The RD-0109 is the basis for the Brazilian Space Agency L75 engine project.